uffe/awesome-react-components/readme.md

 # Image Gallery

-*Showcase several photos / images, one at a time.
+<em>Showcase several photos / images, one at a time.

 I've a collection of images I want the user to be able to browser over / navigate through.

-What are the react libraries helping with that?*
+What are the react libraries helping with that?</em>

  - [react-image-gallery](https://github.com/xiaolin/react-image-gallery) - Responsive image gallery, carousel, image slider react component.
  - [react-images](https://github.com/jossmac/react-images) - A simple lightbox component for displaying an array of images.